onemorefix1337/nullcore/README.md

 This project is licensed under the license - see the LICENSE file for details.

 ### Authors
-One more fix - Core Developer
+One more fix - Core Developer \n
 PluvCoder1337 - Core Developer

 ### Contributing